Renate Künast: Recognition

 In 2010, Künast – along with Cécile Duflot, Monica Frassoni, and Marina Silva – was named by Foreign Policy magazine to its list of top global thinkers, for taking Green mainstream.

 Personal life

 Künast has been married to lawyer Rüdiger Portius since 2011.
 From 2001, she shared an apartment with Katrin Göring-Eckardt in Berlin’s Friedenau district.

 Controversy

-Hate speech

-Künast was personally extremely insulted by hate speech on the net; mostly on Facebook she got sexually insulted.
-Künast fights more consistently than almost any other German politician against these form of violent by anonymous persons.

-The Berlin Regional Court initially found that these were all permissible expressions of opinion, Künast had provoked these comments because of a misleading statement in 1986 about sex with children.
-Künast lodged an appeal.
-As a result, the district court obliged Facebook to provide information about the authors of some comments, so that the politician could take legal action against these people.

-All this has been annulled by the Federal Constitutional Court (BVG) in February 2022.
-The Berlin courts had not weighed properly.
-The Berlin court had always evaluated all comments in the context of the discussion, BVG said.
-But even with a reference to a public debate, not everything is allowed.

 Antisemitism

 In July 2009 Künast was accused of antisemitism by the Jerusalem Post, after she had allegedly been overheard calling the pro-Israel "Stop The Bomb" organisation a "Mossad front", which she denied.

 Domestic security

 In October 2015 Künast advised the police officer Tania Kambouri during a talk show that the police should take their shoes off before raids in mosques.
 Kambouri had published a book about her experience with the rising violence by Muslim men against law enforcement and especially against women.

 In July 2016 Künast posted a Tweet in which she questioned the shooting of an Afghan refugee and ISIS sympathiser who severely injured five people with an axe.
 She was criticized for publicly accusing the police of wrongdoing without knowing the details and before the official investigation was started.
 Members from her party distanced themselves from the statement and said that they trusted the German police.
 Police union chief Rainier Wendt called her a "parliamentary smart aleck".